No products in the cart.

 A focus on skills

-Recently, we conducted a focus group with an inspiring group of teachers.
+We conducted a focus group with an inspiring group of teachers.
 With their help we discussed the highlights and pitfalls of teaching informative writing.

 Teachers want to teach students how to use all the writing techniques in their repertoire to write an engaging text, regardless of the text genre.
-‘Banning the Boring’ is just as important in a science report about butterflies as it is in an imaginative narrative!
+‘Banning the Boring’ (Step 6) is just as important in a science report about butterflies as it is in an imaginative narrative!

 Fact versus fiction